nspcc-dev/neofs-spec/06-blockchain/03-netmap.md

 func InnerRingList() []common.IRNode
 ```

-InnerRingList method returns a slice of structures that contains the public key of an Inner Ring node\.
-It should be used in notary disabled environment only\.
+InnerRingList method returns a slice of structures that contains the public key of an Inner Ring node.
+It should be used in notary disabled environment only.

-If notary is enabled\, look to NeoFSAlphabet role in native RoleManagement contract of the sidechain\.
+If notary is enabled, look to NeoFSAlphabet role in native RoleManagement contract of the sidechain.

+Deprecated: since non\-notary settings are no longer supported, refer only to the RoleManagement contract only.
+The method will be removed in one of the future releases.

 ##### LastEpochBlock